Revision, alteration, culling.

 The editing process comes into play in many areas of musical composition.
-An initial melody or lyric might be changed to accommodate later developments, for example, or an arrangement or orchestration might be changed to improve flow or impact.
+An initial melody or lyric might be changed to accommodate later developments, for example, or an arrangement or orchestration might be changed to improve flow or impact, or a change in venue or personnel.

-The Editing Card refers to making changes in order to maintain the focus, integrity, and rhythm of whats at hand.
-There is often an element of culling involved, of tossing out what is not necessary.
-Successful editing requires a keen, unattached intuition, and a continual recalling of intent.
+Editing is an Elemental card, and refers to making changes in order to maintain the focus and integrity of what’s at hand.
+There is often an element of culling involved, of letting go of what is not necessary.
+Successful editing requires a keen, unattached intuition, a continual recalling of intent, and a relaxed approach.

-The editing process -- the rewrite, the spit and polish, the tweak -- can be essential at certain points, but not at every point.
-It can be deadly, for example, if engaged too early in the creative process.
-If the need to edit arises unconsciously -- from anxiety or as a reaction, for instance -- it can lead to a loss of focus or center.
+The editing process—the rewrite, the spit and polish, the tweak, the toss —can be essential at certain points, but not at every point.
+It can be deadly, for example, if engaged too early in a creative process (the infamous paralysis by analysis.)
+If the need to edit arises unconsciously—from anxiety or as a knee-jerk reaction, for example—we can end up shooting ourselves in the foot.